-ABSENCES & HEALTH
+ABSENCES & HEALTH |

 If your child has been running a fever any time within the last 24 hours, has diarrhea or is vomiting, is coughing a lot, or has stated or is acting like she/he is really not feeling well, please keep your child home.
 Children may come back to school after they are free from symptoms for 24 hours.
-We will keep families updated with the most recent Covid related exclusion requirements.
 Sending your child to school ill may lead to teachers and other children getting and continuing to share illnesses.
 If your child displays any of the previously mentioned symptoms, we will contact you to pick up your child.
 Children who become sick at school will be separated from the other children, and comforted under teacher supervision.
 If your child is going to be absent, please let us know by calling in for illnesses or sending a note ahead of time for planned absences.